Same-Day ACH Update

 Although, the lag time that has occurred when using your debit card, making a payment over the phone, or writing a check has become convenient for some, this delay will soon be going away.
 For example, if you pay your cable bill by telephone in the morning, the funds could be cleared from your account before 5:00 P.M. the same day.

-On September 15, 2017, the Federal Reserve will start processing same-day ACH (Automated Clearing House) debits.
+September of 2017, the Federal Reserve will began processing same-day ACH (Automated Clearing House) debits.
 These can originate from your credit union transactions or if you're shopping at your local supermarket or other retailer.
 Whether you choose to use your card, write a check, or purchase online, large retailers can opt to convert these transactions to ACH withdrawals, the same system that clears your debit transactions.

 What is happening?